dag/flask-genshi/docs/index.rst

 Not yet:

-* Signals.
-Easy to add but need to research what to pass to signals.
 * Flask-Theme probably does not work with Genshi templates.
 * `Chameleon`_, not sure if it should be a separate extension or not.